sheki/docker-ffmpegthumbnailer/README.md

-# Docker file that to build the latest version of ffmpegthumbnailer
+# Docker file to build the latest version of ffmpegthumbnailer